 The majority of services within the Support Services functions are collaborated including; Procurement, Insurance, Transport, People Services, Information & Communication Technology, and Finance.
-Further work is ongoing to develop a Shared Business Service Centre along with the implementation of the new Enterprise Resource Planning (ERP).
+It is likely that the savings work being done to look at how both Forces can operate more efficiently may suggest additional areas for collaboration.